danvk/aoc2024/README.md

 x14 XOR y14 -> tsp
 ndm XOR tsp -> qbw

+z25 is wrong.
+And this one is going to be harder to fix.

+cvp XOR fqv -> z25
+x25 AND y25 -> cvp
+jfm OR mcr -> fqv
+x25 XOR y25 -> wjb
+qcn OR wjb -> fdg

+The swap is one level down: cvp <-> wjb

 ## Things to try in Elixir before this is done

 - Learn about macros.